A non-Euclidean story or: how to persist when your geometry doesn't: The Lectio of Urist

 \splitter

-The throne room of Geshud Gab is a hall of greatness and great weight, both literal and figurative, tunneled and gated away from most of the fort, respectfully deep within the mountain.
+The throne room of Geshud Kab is a hall of greatness and great weight, both literal and figurative, tunneled and gated away from most of the fort, respectfully deep within the mountain.

-Legendary gates of ancient metal of no name bar entry to the room.
+Legendary gates of shining metal bar entry to the room.
 Of gold is the floor, covered in rich carpets woven from precious weaves.
 Of gold are the walls as well, filled with a thousand immaculate carvings and covered with long tapestries of delicate ringmail.
 Useless are the nobles gathered here, around the grand throne of indescribeable lavishness and size, facing the speaker's pedestal on which Urist McMapmaker stands.

-``I greet you, my Low King and you, honoured nobles of depth.'', begins Urist, ``I am here today to finish the story of the workings of my great construction.''
+``I greet you, my Low King, and you, honoured nobles of depth,'' begins Urist, ``I am here today to finish the story of the workings of my great construction.''

 ``Master Urist is recognized by the court.
-You may tell us your story.'' says someone of no importance with a voice radiating self-importance.
+You may tell us your story,'' says someone of no importance with a voice radiating self-importance.

-``On the previous telling of my story, we were able to conclude without a chance of error that any path planned on $Y$, finite length of not, can be realized on our home as well.''
-Continues Urist.
+``On the previous telling of my story, we were able to conclude without a chance of error that any path planned on $Y$, finite length of not, can be realized on our home as well,'' continues Urist.
 Most of the listeners nod without understanding, fantasizing about telling others about being present in this grand event.

 ``It was a long story and not easy to follow, but we may now pick the fruits it gave us.
 Indeed, suppose again that there in fact was two different points, call them $x_0$ and $y_0$, in our home that were represented by the same point $z_0$ in the map $Y$.
 Since anywhere can be traversed in our home, we can then take a tether $\alpha \colon [0,1] \to X$ connecting these two points $x_0$ and $y_0$.
 This tether can then be mapped to our map $Y$ via the local correspondence $U \colon X \to Y$, as previously discussed.''